The March (album): Album information

+Critical reception

+The album was met with favorable reviews.
+Exclaim!
+Wrote "The March is proof that this genre still has life left to give, reinforcing their rep as one of the greatest metalcore acts of the genre's lifetime."

+Blabbermouth.net wrote "it's obvious that progress has been made in both the songwriting and performance departments."
+Adding "Where many others have branched out to the cusp of reinvention with each passing album, "The March" has simply unleashed Unearth squared."

+Greg Prato, writing for AllMusic, stated "Unearth have pretty much perfected their hardcore-meets-Iron Maiden style/approach by this point.
+The March proves that all the early accolades were well worth it: Unearth have grown into one of metal's leading outfits."

 Track listing

 "Truth or Consequence" ends at 4:10, and "Our Callous Skin" fades at 3:12.
 Whichever song is the final track, after 30 seconds of silence, white noise can be heard, which then slowly fades in and becomes increasingly louder.
 After exactly two minutes, the white noise stops abruptly and a hidden track entitled "Silence Caught the Stubborn Tongue" begins, which continues, for the remainder of the album.

 Special Edition Bonus DVD

 A "Special Edition" of the album (with slip cover) was released on Nov 10th, 2009.
 It includes a bonus DVD, which is over 80 minutes long.
 It contains 3 documentaries, 4 live videos, 3 official music videos, and 5 webisodes (originally streamed online during the album's recording).
 As a special promotion by Metal Blade Records, those who pre-ordered the album would receive an autographed copy (while supplies lasted).